jsjoeio/learning-roadmap/README.md

 ##### Milestones
 - completed Article: Read Project Specification Documents on August 27th, 2018
 - completed CS50 on September 2nd, 2018
+- started Introduction to COmputer Science and Programming with Python

 <!-- #### Tier 2 - develop more expertise